What is abuse?

 If you are experiencing any form of abuse, it's important to speak out to stop it.
 This may feel difficult but it's the best way to start getting help and support.
 You could start by talking to your family or friends you trust or speaking to your GP, social worker or local social services.

 Many councils have a dedicated team for reporting concerns about abuse or neglect.
 This might be called a safeguarding team.
 You can also contact your local council’s adult social care team.

 If you think a crime has been committed, you can report it to your local police by calling 101.

 If you have been physically hurt or are in an emergency, call 999 for the police or an ambulance.

 There are other websites that offer support, such as Galop for members of the LGBT+ community and Women's Aid directory of local services, which includes services for men.
 Hourglass is a dedicated service to helping older people.
 If you are deaf, Signhealth provides help and services in British Sign Language.

 What happens next?

-If you report abuse to your adult social care team, a social worker will investigate and then discuss ways to resolve the situation.
+If you report abuse to your adult social care team, a social worker will work with you to discuss ways to resolve the situation.
 What happens next depends on:

 - whether you're in danger